harpasteingrims/assignment-final/README.md

 - Add Datadog RUM (Real user monitoring) to the application.
 - Create a dashboard to monitor the health of the application.
+- Add a screenshot of the dashboard to this README.md file

 ---